 Browse with no cost or commitment

-Far too often, individuals end up making hasty decisions that they come to regret because they didn’t allow themselves enough time to explore the various coverage types or plans available on the market.
-Picking the wrong plan can be disastrous to your health and to your finances, potentially resulting in hundreds or even thousands of dollars in additional out-of-pocket costs.
+Far too often, individuals end up making decisions that they come to regret during AEP.
+This is usually because they didn’t allow themselves enough time to explore the various coverage types available.
+Picking the wrong plan can be disastrous to your health and to your finances; a bad choice during AEP could potentially result in hundreds or even thousands of dollars in additional out-of-pocket costs.
 When it comes to Medicare, being proactive definitely pays off.

 Step 1: Re-evaluate your health situation

 A lot can change in a year, and our personal health is no exception.
-While your plan may have been perfect for you when you first enrolled, that may not be the case if you’ve changed doctors, require new additional benefits, or have started taking new prescriptions since then.
+While your plan may have been perfect for you when you first enrolled, that may not be the case anymore.
+This is especially true if you’ve changed doctors, require new additional benefits, or have started taking new prescriptions since enrolling.

 Step 2: Re-evaluate your plan

 If you’re covered under a Medicare Advantage plan, it’s important to note that while your plan is required to provide all of the same standard benefits included under Original Medicare, the additional benefits offered may change from year to year.
-For example, your Medicare Advantage plan may have included dental care when you signed up, but there is no guarantee that it will offer it again.
-Your plan is required to send you a Notice of Change, so make sure to review this document thoroughly when you receive it to ensure your specific health needs are still addressed.
+For example, your Medicare Advantage plan may have included dental care when you signed up.
+However, there is no guarantee that it will offer it again.
+Your plan is required to send you a Notice of Chang prior to AEP.
+Make sure to review this document thoroughly when you receive it to ensure your specific health needs are still addressed.

 Step 3: Reflect on the last year